The Institute for Leadership Education and Development

 The Institute for Leadership Education and Development (I-LEAD®) is ACUI's premier student program, designed to emphasize the key concept areas of leadership, community development, and change.
 I-LEAD® offers an opportunity for the college students to focus on personal growth and other issues facing our world.
 The institute prepares students to develop skills that will serve them as leaders in any situation, regardless of role, organization, or environment.

-To help you plan, please review the history of the program below, the information available for those looking to register, and the 2013 I-LEAD® Scholarship Opportunities.
+To help you plan, please review the history of the program below, the information available for those looking to register.